C4ptainCrunch/thesis/source/index.rst

 .. parsed-literal::

-    If a agent wins 32 matches, we can reject H0 with a p-value of 0.0325
+    If nₐ is at least 32 we can reject H₀' with a p-value of 0.0325